giornetta/chip8/README.md

 git submodule update --init --recursive
 ```

-### 2. Build imgui bindings
+### 2. Build Dear Imgui bindings

-Navigate to the imgui dependency directory and run the build script to generate the Odin bindings:
+Navigate to the imgui dependency directory and run the build script to generate the SDL3 Odin bindings for Dear Imgui:

 ```bash
 cd deps/imgui